Kwq0/Simple-Calculator/README.md

 # Simple-Calculator

-It's the best calculator you can find!
+Simple calculator in HTML + CSS.
+No support, feel free to use it as you wish!